-September is for many people the back to school season.
-For others, it is the hunting season that will come soon, but for a good number of us, it is the return of the meeting season.
-This activity, which is essential to run a company or a project, is often disregarded, but it is perceived as important to the project progress according to the results of our in-house survey.
+For many people, September is the time to go back to school, for others it is the hunting season that is fast approaching.
+But for many of us, it’s the return of the meeting season.
+This activity, which is essential to the proper functioning of a company or project, is often despised but is nevertheless perceived as important to the progress of projects according to the results of our in-house survey.

 As mentioned by the authors of The science and fiction of meetings (published by MIT Sloan Management Review Winter 2007) employees spend a lot of time in meetings, which is constantly growing, and particularly like to complain about it.
 But privately, they see meetings as a productivity tool – a tool that companies should learn to use better.

 It is on the basis of this statement that Beenote’s team said it would be more than important and interesting to measure the relationship that employees have with meetings.
-Therefore, we wanted to know and measure the current state of the meeting at work and this is what we did by questioning more than 1,300 people.
+Therefore, we wanted to know and measure the current state of the meeting at work.
+This is what we did by questioning more than 1,300 people.

 - They work for companies with more than 251 employees at 37%.